 WIENER STÄDTISCHE Versicherung AG VIENNA INSURANCE GROUP adheres to the Austrian Code of Corporate Governance.
 For years, the company has followed a clear strategy of creating added value for all stakeholders.
 In this sense, compliance with the rules of the Code to ensure transparency and strengthen investor confidence is an important concern of management.

 The total of 80 rules in the Austrian Code of Corporate Governance are divided into three categories:

 - Rules based on mandatory legal requirements (legal requirement)

-Rules based on standard international requirements.
-Non-compliance with these rules must be declared and justified in order to attain conduct in compliance with the Code
+- Rules based on standard international requirements.
+Non-compliance with these rules must be declared and explained in order to achieve conduct in compliance with the Code (comply or explain)

-Rules of a purely recommended nature.
-Non-compliance with these rules need not be disclosed or justified
+- Rules of a purely recommended nature.
+Non-compliance with these rules does not have to be disclosed or explained (recommendation)

-Rule 41: The supervisory board shall set up a nomination committee.
-In cases of supervisory boards with not more than six members (including employees’ representatives) this function may be exercised by all members jointly.
+The supervisory board shall set up a nomination committee.
+In cases of supervisory boards with not more than 6 members (including employees’ representatives) this function may be exercised by all members jointly.
 The nomination committee submits proposals to the supervisory board for filling mandates that become free in the management board and deals with issues of successor planning.